 Remember how I mentioned that people-pleasing is often rooted in our formative years?
 For those of us who struggle with people-pleasing, it is rather likely that these behaviors were reinforced or supported by relationships during these years (i.e., family, caretakers, or your other various adult humans).
 This element is important to understand, because behavioral patterns or expectations have a tendency to be both triggered and encouraged by the people who initially supported the pattern in question.
 This means that we are more likely to slip into old habits when around certain people.
 Additionally, when we develop a pattern in our actions, and other people see that pattern a lot, then those people will start to expect that pattern to occur.
 This means – for some of us people-pleasers – that the people who raised us might consciously or unconsciously expect us to continue engaging in people-pleasing behaviors.

 In adulthood, this can be particularly notable around the holidays.
 During this time, many of us might be gearing up to spend some time with our first families or families of origin.
-Additionally, a lot of us might have not seen our families as much last year due to the pandemic, which could potentially amplify any urges to be well received or to make others happy.
+Additionally, some of us might have not seen our families as much in recent history due to the pandemic, which could potentially amplify any urges to be well received or to make others happy.

 Personally, I can already feel my inner people-pleaser fighting to be front and center.
 If you are a people-pleaser, you might be noticing that too.
 As adults, slipping into “the good child” role can have exhausting or challenging impacts.
 My hope is to give you a little guidance about how to mitigate your people-pleasing and prioritize taking care of yourself this holiday season, because you matter at all times of the year, and so you are allowed to treat yourself accordingly.